code2ashish/-COMPASS-Customer-Opportunity-Mapping/README.md

 The core of this project is a sophisticated **Retrieval-Augmented Generation (RAG)** pipeline that analyzes customer profiles to identify and justify the next best product recommendation, demonstrating a powerful approach to data-driven customer relationship management.

 ![Streamlit App Screenshot](https://github.com/code2ashish/-COMPASS-Customer-Opportunity-Mapping/blob/main/Screenshot.png)
-*Note: Run the app, take a nice screenshot, upload it to this repo, and replace the placeholder link above.*

 ---